-1. Amount of annual LICT agreements according account have financial

-1. Amount of annual UST aggregate coverage being assured by a financial

-test, and/or guarantee \$

-'

-2. Amount of corrective action, closure and post-closure care costs, liability

-coverage, and plugging and abandonment costs covered by a financial test, .

-and/or guarantee \$

-3. Sum of lines 1 and 2 \$

-4. Total tangible assets \$

-٦. Total taligible assets ٧

-5. Total liabilities [if any of the amount reported on line 3 is included in total

-liabilities, you may deduct that amount from this line and add that amount

-to line 6] \$

-•

-6. Tangible net worth [subtract line 5 from line 4] \$

-7. Is line 6 at least \$10 million?
-Yes No

-, . is time of at reast \$10 million.
-165

-8. Is line 6 at least 10 times line 3?
-Yes No

-.,

-9. Have financial statements for the latest fiscal year been filed with the U.S. Yes No

-Securities and Exchange Commission?

-10. Have financial statements for the latest fiscal year been filed with the Yes No

-10. Energy Information Administration?

-Lifetgy information Administration:

-11. Have financial statements for the latest fiscal year been filed with the Yes No

-Rural Utilities Service?

-12. Has financial information been provided to Dun and Bradstreet, and has Yes No

-Dun and Bradstreet provided a financial strength rating of 4A or 5A?
+1. Amount of annual UST aggregate coverage being assured by a financial test, and/or guarantee ¢ \$ 2.
+Amount of corrective action, closure and post-closure care costs, liability coverage, and plugging and abandonment costs covered by a financial test, and/or guarantee \$ 3.
+Sum of lines 1 and 2 \$ 4.
+Total tangible assets \$ 5.
+Total liabilities [if any of the amount reported on line 3 is included in total liabilities, you may deduct that amount from this line and add that amount \$ to line 6] + 6.
+Tangible net worth [subtract line 5 from line 4] \$ 7.
+Is line 6 at least \$10 million?
+Yes No 8.
+Is line 6 at least 10 times line 3?
+Yes No 9.
+Have financial statements for the latest fiscal year been filed with the U.S. Yes No Securities and Exchange Commission?
+10. Have financial statements for the latest fiscal year been filed with the Yes No Energy Information Administration?
+11. Have financial statements for the latest fiscal year been filed with the Yes No Rural Utilities Service?
+12. Has financial information been provided to Dun and Bradstreet, and has Yes No Dun and Bradstreet provided a financial strength rating of 4A or 5A?
 [Answer "Yes" only if both criteria have been met]